 The Mount Vernon Downtown Association (MVDA) is developing a roster of artists interested in showing their art in downtown Mount Vernon galleries and businesses during First Thursday Art Walks.
 We are seeking artisans from all media, including Painters, Photographers, Sculptors, and Fabric Artists.
 The MVDA will host art walks on the First Thursday of each month, 5-8 pm, from April-September.
 Visitors and locals alike will be delighted with gallery art walks, music performances, and artist demonstrations encompassing a broad range of media.
 The Mount Vernon art walks include 12-15 downtown venues featuring work by local and regional artists.
 First Thursday Art Walk dates: (4/6, 5/4, 6/8, 7/6, 8/3, 9/7).

 For Mount Vernon, contact Cathy Stevens, email@example.com, office: (360) 336-3801.

 Have an event going on downtown?
 Email us the details at firstname.lastname@example.org We will get it on our events scroller, our Facebook, and if you have a poster for the event, we may just include that too!

 The Mount Vernon Downtown Association encourages you to support your friends and neighbors during the holiday season by shopping for your loved ones at our independently-owned small businesses FIRST!
 Brick and mortar businesses support our local economy by providing local jobs and sales tax revenue, while contributing to the unique, friendly small town feel of our community.
-Small Business Saturday will be November 29, 2014.
+Small Business Saturday is on November 26, 2016.